 3. Lab Usability Testing

-Lab usability test asks participants to complete specific tasks instructed by a trained moderator within a purposely-designed laboratory.
+Lab usability test asks participants to complete specific tasks instructed by a trained moderator within a purposely designed laboratory.
 There are two rooms divided by a one-way mirrored window to allow note-takers to observe the test without being seen by participants and affect the results.
-The moderator will ask questions, give instructions, and reply to feedback in real-time, similar to moderated testing mentioned earlier.
-You may also record the session for further review and analysis afterwards.
+The moderator will ask questions, give instructions, and reply to feedback in real time, similar to moderated testing mentioned earlier.
+You may also record the session for further review and analysis afterward.

 4. Guerilla usability testing

-Guerrilla testing is often conducted among a wide range of people that don’t have a history with a product previously.
-It sometimes serves as an ad-hoc test for the UI/UX team to understand the functionality and design.
-If you plan to collate massive qualitative data quickly, guerrilla testing is one of the methods.
-It gives your app more brand exposure before it actually hits the market.
-You can also gather more real user feedback in a less formal setting.
+Guerrilla testing sometimes serves as an ad hoc test for the UI/UX team to understand the functionality and design.
+It also gives your app more brand exposure before it actually hits the market.

 Though guerrilla testing is a convenient mobile usability testing option, it’s not ideal for extensive information gathering or follow-up questions because people are usually less patient and willing to spend more than 5-10 minutes with a test.